YoussefKhalidAli/DEPI_Project1/README.md

 # DevOps_Project1

-The documentation for the first project of DEPI's DevOps Track.
+The documentation for a small scale implementation of the CI/CD pipeline project from DEPI's DevOps Track.

 The following project was configured on ubuntu 22.04 LTS using multipass.